zzz-client/zzz/Readme.md

 > Pronounced as "zees" or "zeds" depending on where you live.

-Zzz came out of the desire for a light replacement to Postman with generally the same features list.
+Zzz came out of the desire for a **REST client** replacement to Postman with generally the same features list.
 From there came the idea of making it be both storage- and user interface-agnostic.
-Lastly, different renderers can be used to alter the output
+Additionally, Zzz has been made to be very modular.

 # Interfaces

 #### Desktop/Web
 ![Zzz web interface](./screenshots/web.png)
 ![Zzz_desktop_interface](./screenshots/desktop.png)

 #### REST API
 ![Zzz web interface](./screenshots/rest.png)

 ### CLI
 ![Zzz cli interface](./screenshots/cli.png)

 ### TUI
 TODO